virtualstate/navigation/README.md

 <details><summary>Polyfill Serializer</summary>

-You may want to set a custom serializer state stored in history
+You may want to set a custom serializer to store state in history

 The default serializer is [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON)